On this page

 - Coordinate a virtual international assistance fair and invite international assistance organizations or experts to participate.

-Are you part of civil society or community organization?
+Are you part of civil society or a community organization?

 - Invite a guest speaker working in international assistance to give a video presentation to your organization.

-- Share a list of thought-provoking books, novels and films on global issues.
+- Share a list of thought-provoking books, novels and movie on global issues.

 - Profile stories or testimonials of coworkers who have international assistance experience.